Total Hip Replacement

 - A blood clot, usually in a vein of the leg (known as a deep vein thrombosis or DVT)

-- Joint dislocation: Dislocation of the hip joint is when the ball of the hip pops out of the socket.
-Dislocation occurs in 1.7 – 4.1% of people who have had hip replacement surgery.
+- Dislocation: Dislocation of the hip joint is when the ball of the hip pops out of the socket.
+Dislocation occurs in 1 – 4% of people who have had hip replacement surgery.
 A dislocated hip may be relocated without surgery or may require a new hip replacement to fix the problem.

 - Infection: The hip replacement can become infected.
 This is a rare but serious complication of hip joint replacements.
-The risk of this occurring is between 0.02 – 1.1% of all people having a joint replacement.
-Antibiotics are used after the operation to reduce the chance of an infection occuring.
+The risk of this occurring is between 0.02 – 1% of all people having a joint replacement.

-- Difference in leg length: After the operation, the leg that has been operated on may be slightly longer than the other side.
-This occurs commonly, up to 62% of the time.
+- Difference in leg length: After the operation, the leg that has been operated on may be slightly longer or shorter than the other side.
+This the most common complication of hip replacement surgery.
 Usually it doesn’t cause any problems but may lead to pain or dislocation of the hip in some cases.

 - Loose joint: The hip replacement may become ‘loose’.
 This is a rare complication that may require another operation to fix the problem.

-It is important to note that the risks of certain complications may be higher or lower than the figures quoted if the person having the operation has a medical condition that makes them more vulnerable to risks.
+It is important to note that the risks of certain complications may be higher or lower if the person having the operation has a medical condition that makes them more vulnerable to risks.
 For instance we know that obesity significantly increases the risk of an infection after a hip replacement.

 Hip revision surgery